Uppi28/Uppi28/README.md

-- 👋 Hi, I’m @Uppi28
+- 👋 Hi, I’m Upendra
-- 👀 I’m interested in ...
+- 👀 I’m interested in front end technologies
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning three.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some pet projects
-- 📫 How to reach me ...
+- 📫 How to reach me @uppi28

 <!---
 Uppi28/Uppi28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.